oghenetejiriorukpegmail/ai-job-assistant-replit/README.md

 ## Security Notes

-- JWT secrets should be kept safe in `.env`
+- JWT secrets should be kept safe in `.env` and Replit Secrets
 - Passwords are hashed with bcrypt
 - Input validation and error handling throughout
 - CORS and rate limiting enabled